Métis: Current population

-Mixed-race people live throughout Canada and the northern United States.
+Mixed-Ancestry people live throughout Canada and the northern United States.
 Relatively few in the US identify ethnically and culturally as Métis, as it was based north of the border in Red River country.
 A strong Prairie Métis identity exists in the Métis Homeland which occupied most of Rupert's Land.

 Métis or their descendants also live in Minnesota, Montana and North Dakota.
 A number of self-identified Métis live in North Dakota, mostly in Pembina County.
 Many members of the Turtle Mountain Band of Chippewa Indians (a federally recognized Tribe) identify as Métis or Michif rather than as strictly Ojibwe.

 Many Métis families are recorded in the U.S. Census for the historic Métis settlement areas along the Detroit and St. Clair rivers, Mackinac Island and Sault Ste.
 Marie, Michigan.

 Métis persons generally have not organized as an ethnic or political group in the United States as they have in Canada, where they had armed confrontations and have gained status rights as a recognized aboriginal group.

 The first "Conference on the Métis in North America" was held in Chicago in 1981, after increasing research about this people.
 This also was a period of increased appreciation for different ethnic groups and reappraisal of the histories of settlement of North America.

 Papers at the conference focused on "becoming Métis", and the role of history in formation of this ethnic group, defined in Canada as having Aboriginal status.
 The Metis peoples and their history continue to be extensively studied, especially by scholars in Canada and the United States.